 Marco holds a BA in Sociology, Politics, and Economics from Zeppelin University, an MPhil in Sociology from the University of Cambridge, and a Certificate in International Affairs and Strategy from Sciences Po Paris.

-He is currently a PhD candidate at the University of Neuchâtel and a research fellow of nccr – on the move.
+He gained his PhD from the University of Neuchâtel, where he was a research fellow of nccr – on the move.

 In 2021–2022, he was a visiting researcher at the University of California, Berkeley.